Skip to content

 Considerations for implementation

-Mandating front-of-pack labelling based on Nutri-Score would require legislation to establish new labelling requirements on food businesses (in each of England, Wales and Scotland).
-It would also need new guidance from government for food businesses on labelling, focused on Nutri-Score.
+Mandating FOPL would require legislation to establish new labelling requirements on food businesses (in each of England, Wales and Scotland).
+It would also need new guidance from the UK and devolved governments for food businesses on labelling.

 Once in force, the policy would also require monitoring and enforcement by a named agency (for example, the Food Standards Agency).